Sundin/sundin.github.io/content/posts/2019-06-26-a-successful-testing-strategy.md

 ## Different types of tests

-The concepts thrown around when talking about abouted testing can sometimes be overlapping and confusing, so it can be useful to come up with a shared definition to use within your team.
+The concepts thrown around when talking about testing can sometimes be overlapping and confusing, so it can be useful to come up with a shared definition to use within your team.
 Below I will share the terminology that I prefer to use, but feel free to disagree as there is no real consensus within the industry around this concepts.

 ### Unit tests

 Unit tests are the lowest level of testing.
-Here you should strive to do the heavy working and catch as many problems as possible: syntax errors, logical bugs, corner cases, malformed input, broken UI etc. The reason why you should spend so much focus on writing unit tests is that unit tests are easy to write and fast to execute, meaning that you get near immmediate feedback as you develop the application.
+Here you should strive to do the heavy working and catch as many problems as possible: syntax errors, logical bugs, corner cases, malformed input, broken UI etc. The reason why you should spend so much focus on writing unit tests is that unit tests are easy to write and fast to execute, meaning that you get near immediate feedback as you develop the application.
 Ideally, your unit test suite should run on every code change and therefore it has to be really fast.
 You should aim at testing as small parts of the code as possible with each unit test so that you easily can locate where the problem is in case a test fails.
 In order to achieve this, unit testing will have to rely heavily on techniques such as [mocking](http://wiki.c2.com/?MockObject) and [dependency injection](https://en.wikipedia.org/wiki/Dependency_injection).

 Some examples of different kinds of unit tests: